mjwhite8119/FRCTraining/Romi/solutionRobotStructure.md

         }
     }

 Now go to the Drivetrain class and comment out the two lines that you just copied.
 Reference the new constants in the `setDistancePerPulse` method in the Drivetrain constructor.
+You'll be prompted to import the *DriveConstants* class that you created in the *Constants* file.

-    m_leftEncoder.setDistancePerPulse((Math.PI * Constants.DriveConstants.kWheelDiameterInch) / Constants.DriveConstants.kCountsPerRevolution);
+    m_leftEncoder.setDistancePerPulse((Math.PI * DriveConstants.kWheelDiameterInch) / DriveConstants.kCountsPerRevolution);
-        m_rightEncoder.setDistancePerPulse((Math.PI * Constants.DriveConstants.kWheelDiameterInch) / Constants.DriveConstants.kCountsPerRevolution);
+        m_rightEncoder.setDistancePerPulse((Math.PI * DriveConstants.kWheelDiameterInch) / DriveConstants.kCountsPerRevolution);

 ### Quiz Answers